PLAN FOR ACCELERATED

 How do I enroll in PACE?

-Students wishing to enroll in PACE must first file an application for admission to Los Angeles Harbor College in the Admissions and Records office, or fill it out an online application, and then make an appointment to take the English and Math Placement Tests.
-The only requirement for PACE involvement is eligibility to enroll in English 28.
+Students wishing to enroll in PACE must fill out the online application for admission to Los Angeles Harbor College and make an appointment to take the English and Math Placement Tests.
+Late enrollees should go to the Admissions Office in person after the first day of the semester to make their application and then make an appointment for the placement tests.
+The only requirement for PACE involvement is the eligibility to enroll in English 28.

 The PACE Schedule of Classes